Oatmeal Balls [Toddler Friendly]

 Oatmeal balls are a great option for a quick and simple snack, and they can be easily adapted to meet the needs and preferences of your family.
 As any parent knows, kids seem to love snack time!
-It’s a great opportunity for them to refuel and it’s also a chance to offer up extra nutrients.
-These tasty oatmeal balls are a healthy and convenient snack option that your little ones will love, and they’re also bite sized so you can travel on all your adventures armed with a great snack.
+It's a great opportunity for them to refuel and it's also a chance to offer up extra nutrients.

-Oatmeal balls are typically made with nut butter, which adds flavor and nutrients.
+Oatmeal balls are typically made with nut butter, which adds flavour and nutrients.
 Some common options include almond butter, peanut butter, and cashew butter.
-It’s important to choose a nut butter that your child can tolerate, as some kids may have allergies or sensitivities to certain types of nuts.
-If you need to be mindful of nut allergies for either your child or perhaps if you’re sending the snack to a nut aware childcare facility, you can use seed butter as a replacement.
+It's important to choose a nut butter that your child can tolerate, as some kids may have allergies or sensitivities to certain types of nuts.
+If you need to be mindful of nut allergies for either your child or perhaps if you're sending the snack to a nut aware childcare facility, you can use seed butter as a replacement.
 Seed butter is made from ground seeds (like sunflower seeds, sesame seeds, or pumpkin seeds) and is a good source of protein, healthy fats, and other nutrients.

-Oats provide complex carbohydrates, fibere, and a host of other nutrients.
+Oats provide complex carbohydrates, fibre, and a host of other nutrients.
 From our experiences, quick oats seem to be the best in terms of holding together.
 Old-fashioned oats or rolled oats can also be used.
 However, you may want to prepare it in a food processor to obtain the right texture so the ball holds up together nicely.

 Steel-cut oats may be a bit too crunchy for toddlers, so it's best to stick with old-fashioned or rolled oats.